KanyeS/Lyrical/README.md

 >
 > DB_USER=root
 >
-> DB_ROOT_PASSWORD=YourPasswordHere
+> DB_ROOT_PASSWORD=DBPASSWORDHERE

 ## Database Setup

-To correctly configure the MySQL database, open the file `LyricalProject/Lyrical-Backend/init-mysql.sql` and update the password for the root user with your `DB_ROOT_PASSWORD`.
+To correctly configure the MySQL database, open the file `Lyrical/Lyrical-Backend/init-mysql.sql` and update the password for the root user with your `DB_ROOT_PASSWORD`.

 Replace `YOUR_DB_PASSWORD_HERE` with the actual password in the following SQL command: